VEZY/PlantBiophysics.jl/docs/src/extending/implement_a_model.md

 ### The method

-The models are implemented in a function named after the process and a "!\_" as a suffix.
-The exclamation point is used in Julia to tell users the function is mutating, *i.e.* it modifies its input.
+The models are implemented as a new method for the `run!` function.
+The tailing exclamation point is used in Julia to tell users the function is mutating its input, *i.e.* it modifies it.

 Your implementation should always modify the input status and return nothing.
 This ensures that models compute fast.
-The "_" suffix is used to tell users that this is the internal implementation.

-Remember that PlantBiophysics only exports the generic functions of the processes to users because they are the one that handles every other details, such as checking that the object is correctly initialized, and applying the computations over objects and time-steps.
+We extend `run!` because then `PlantSimEngine` handles every other details, such as checking that the object is correctly initialized, building the dependency graph between models, applying the computations over objects and time-steps in parallel, etc...
 This is nice because as a developer you don't have to deal with those details, and you can just concentrate on your implementation.

+!!! note
-However, you have to remember that if your model calls another one, you'll have to use the internal implementation directly to avoid the overheads of the generic functions (you don't want all these checks).
+    If your model calls another one (hard-coupled), you'll have to use the internal call directly to avoid the overheads of the generic functions to avoid all checks for performance.

-So if you want to implement a new photosynthesis model, you have to make your own method for the `run!` function.
-But here we are trying to implement a new stomatal conductance model.
+Here we are trying to implement a new stomatal conductance model.
 Well, this one is the most complicated process to implement actually, because it is computed on two steps: `run!` and `gs_closure`.

 `gs_closure` is the function that actually implements the conductance model, but only the stomatal closure part.
 This one does not modify its input, it computes the result and returns it.
 Then `run!` uses this output to compute the stomatal conductance.
 But why not implementing just `run!`?
 Because `gs_closure` is used elsewhere, usually in the photosynthesis model, before actually computing the stomatal conductance.

-So in practice, the `run!` implementation is rather generic and will not be modified by developers.
+In practice, the `run!` implementation is rather generic and will not be modified by developers.
 They will rather implement their method for `gs_closure`, that will be used automatically by `run!`.

 !!! warning
     We need to import all the functions we need to use or extend, so Julia knows we are extending the methods from PlantSimEngine, and not defining our own functions.
 To do so, you can prefix the functions by the package name, or import them once *e.g.*: